ieru/kosa/README.md

 ### Installation

+##### Installation on GNU/Linux (Debian / Ubuntu)

+(tested to work with uSeekM 1.2.0-a5 on a debian/squeezy platform.)

-- Install ruby
+1. Install ruby

-- - Windows
-- - Mac OS
-- - Linux (Ubuntu/ Debian)

 ```
 $ ruby -v
 ruby 1.9 ...
+...
+TBD
 ```

-- Install Database and Indexer (Sesame + Postgres by default)
+2. Install Database and Indexer (Sesame + Postgres by default)

--- Debian / Ubuntu (tested to work with uSeekM 1.2.0-a5 on a debian/squeezy platform.)

 Install java JDK and Tomcat6 servlet container from APT repositories:
 ```